-The user can monitor the Status of the PEST/PEST++ optimization (e.g., Success or In Progress) and the Elapsed Time.
+In the Cloud Simulations panel, the Status of the PEST/PEST++ optimization (e.g., Success or In Progress) and the Elapsed Time are observable.
 All this information is continuously updated during the model run.
 Especially, the Elapsed Time can be used to partially understand the entire runtime of the optimization.
 However, the preparation of the VM (s) after the Upload and Run button has ben used, could cost additional time (in minutes) before the FEFLOW/FePEST run really starts.
 Therefore, the Elapsed Time may not necessary always reflect the total duration of the job.

 FePEST results can be also monitored during the cloud run.
 For this purpose, the user needs to open FePEST *.fps project file (exactly the one sent to the cloud) in the GUI.
-FePEST will automatically update the different result charts such as Objective Function, Simulation vs. Observed, among others depending on the progress of the optimization (e.g., following a new PEST/PEST++ iteration).
+FePEST will automatically update the different result charts such as Objective Function, Simulation vs. Observed and Parallelization Status panel among others depending on the progress of the optimization (e.g., following a new PEST/PEST++ iteration).

 Plug-ins and Python scripts